-Next Level Games is an independent video game developer founded by former Black Box Games employees after they were acquired by Electronic Arts (EA).
+Next Level Games is a Nintendo first party studio that was originally founded as an independent video game developer by former Black Box Games employees after they were acquired by Electronic Arts (EA).
 Founded by Douglas Tronsgard and his three partners David Catlin, Eric Randall and Jason Carr in October 2002, the Canadian based developer specializes in creating console video games.
 The studio prides themselves on providing their employees with a good work life balance by fostering a healthy, positive and creative environment.

 The teams first project was NHL Hitz Pro which was published by Midway Games in 2003.
 It wasn’t long before they were approached by Nintendo to develop a Soccer game that incorporated characters and themes from the Mario franchise.
 Next Level Games chose to develop the game with similar mechanics as NHL Hitz Pro with its fast paced and physical nature.
 With the release of Super Mario Strikers, Next Level Games became the first studio outside of Japan to be trusted with the Mario franchise.

 Super Mario Strikers for the GameCube was very successful and quickly became a fan favorite by Nintendo fans.
 Nintendo quickly made the decision to have Next Level Games create a sequel for their upcoming home console the Wii.
 Mario Strikers Charged for the Wii was praised upon release and surpassed the success of its predecessor by selling over 1.77 million copies.

 Nintendo continued to entrust the Canadian based developer with their franchises by allowing them to tackle the Punch-Out!! series.
 The game was the first title in the series to be rendered in three-dimensions, to have full motion video, optional motion controls and a multiplayer option.
 The game breathed new life into the series which sat idle for over a decade with the last release on the Super Nintendo.